yevhensydorov/cyf-hotel-db/readme.md

 The tasks build on your previous experience using SQL with SQLite and Node.js.
 The key components of the application are as follows:

-`index.js` - sets up the application for use `server/api.js` - routes and application logic for the API `public/*` - each folder contains the front-end code that interacts with the API for each exercise below
+* `index.js` - sets up the application for use
+* `server/api.js` - routes and application logic for the API
+* `public/*` - each folder contains the front-end code that interacts with the API for each exercise below
+* `database/database.sqlite` - SQLite database containing some seed data

 Below is the database schema that will be used for the exercise.